nicolasgrosfort/head-md-oracle-of-suits/process/concepts/2025-10-27-anachrony.md

 #### Interactions

-The player uses a solar [filter](../gestures/the-filter.md) to reduce the desert’s blinding light.
+The player uses the [spyglass](../gestures/the-spyglass.md) to look across the desert.
-By doing so, they explore the scene and uncover the foreign cards planted in the sand.
+By slowly moving their hand, they scan the landscape through the spyglass revealing the foreign cards hidden in the sand.
+Each discovery sharpens the image of the world, as if the act of seeing restored order.

 #### Exit

-Le joueur à trouvé 5 cartes étrangères.
+The player found 5 foreign cards.

 ### The Joker Revealed [Final Sequence]